CanDemirbuken/DriverHub/Client/DriverHub.Client/README.md

 Toast Feedback
 ```

-The UI prevents unnecessary requests when the selected status is already the vehicle's current status.
+The frontend prevents unnecessary API requests when the selected value already matches the current vehicle status.

 ---

-## 📍 Vehicle Location Management
+# 📍 Vehicle Location Management

-The vehicle's current location can also be changed directly from the Car Detail screen.
+A vehicle's current physical location can be changed directly from the Car Detail screen.

-Available locations are retrieved from the Location API.
+Available locations are loaded from the Location API.

-The currently assigned location is synchronized with the vehicle detail state.

 The update flow is: